The Best Acting Schools in Canada of 2025

 Toronto, Ontario

-Established in 1966, the George Brown College of Applied Arts and Technology is a public, fully accredited college of applied arts and technology located in downtown Toronto.
-The college has been named to CourseCompare’s list of the best film schools in Canada, and has three main campuses and several other locations that place students in the heart of the city — St. James Campus, Casa Loma Campus and the Waterfront Campus.
+Established in 1966, George Brown Polytechnic is a public, fully accredited college of applied arts and technology located in downtown Toronto.
+The institution is among the best film schools in Canada, with has three main campuses and several other locations that place students in the heart of the city — St. James Campus, Casa Loma Campus and the Waterfront Campus.

 What You’ll Learn